Mudita – the Joy of Giving

 The Buddha places great emphasis on generosity because of this.
 It’s the first step on the spiritual path, and indeed all religions teach the value of generosity.

-So an act of generosity can be a blessing not only for the giver and for the recipient, but can also inspire good feelings in people who see it happening.
+So an act of generosity can be a blessing not only for the giver and for the receiver, but can also inspire good feelings in people who see it happening.

 “In 1982, California peace activist Ann Herbert wrote on a place-mat at a restaurant “Practice random acts of kindness and senseless acts of beauty.”
 A fellow diner was impressed by these words, and wrote them down.
 Gradually they spread and inspired conversation and thought.
 This international bestseller greatly accelerated the process.
 Today there is a World Kindness Movement and many organizations spreading the concept of kindness throughout our country…